fictions-ai/autocaption/README.md

 ## 🔗 Requirements

-- imagemagick: download it from the [official imagemagick site](https://imagemagick.org/script/download.php).
+- ImageMagick: download it from the [official imagemagick site](https://imagemagick.org/script/download.php).
 Follow the instructions appropriate for your operating system.

 ##  Installation